 Sonos Playbar – Crisp Mids and Highs With Added Bass Needed

 Moving towards more video entertainment geared audio, the Sonos Playbar is a cinematic enhancing speaker that can take your experiences to a new level.
 Sonos wants the user to build up a collection of their speakers to create a wholesome sound system.
 You can start out with the Playbar and add their One speaker and a Sub to create a true surround sound system.

 This is done wirelessly so you have to worry about tangling cables creating an eyesore.
 Highly customizable too, this sound system has in-depth equalizing controls to perfect sound based on the acoustics of your room.
 Although the focus here has been placed upon the Playbar, it is highly recommended to build up the system to achieve a 3.1 or 5.1 surround sound.

 Soundwaves from the Playbar are both loud and clear due to highly specced nine amplified speakers drive.
 These are three tweeters and six mid-range drivers that sort out the mid to high frequencies in a clarified manner.
 Subtones are there to a degree but a subwoofer is especially recommended as an added purchase.
-Alexa works with the both wireless and wired connectable Playbar.
+Alexa works with both wireless and wired connectable Playbar.
+Also, check out our article comparing the Sono Playbar vs Playbase.

 A crisp and clear soundbar, this speaker is highly equipped to enhance your viewing experiences thanks to these benefits:

 - Crisp and clear dialogue audio